 Above, Golden Era Bodybuilder & BadAss, Chuck Sipes, Hiking During His Regular 4 Week Mountain Treks While Working For The California Youth Authority.

-Above, Chuck Sipes, benching over 400 lbs for reps, had "MAN Strength".
+Above, Chuck Sipes, benching over 400 lbs for reps.
+Chuck had "MAN Strength".
 He could also bench press over 500 lbs in a t shirt.
-No bench press suits or support gear for this old school BEAST.
+No bench press suits or support gear for this old school BEAST.ย

-Drop a comment below, let's hear how YOU are training for MAN Strength!
+Drop a comment below, let's hear how YOU are training for Life or "REAL MAN Strength".

 Stronger Than Yesterday!